FORMS & RESOURCES FOR ATHLETES AND PARENTS

 CIF competition as a member of the team or advance to the final round in 1 or more events at the DAL Championships

 during the spring season will receive the Campolindo athletic department "Letterman" award.

 1. Complete the season in good standing with the team.

-2. Complete the season with a 90% or better Monday-through-Friday practice attendance rate.
+2. Complete the season with a 90% or better Monday-through-Saturday practice attendance rate.